LAST UPDATED: 4/20/26 – Leprechaun Canyon Trail Guide for Leprechaun Canyon Slot

 - The trailhead will be on the left-hand side of the road.

-How to Tour the Slot Canyon
+How to Tour the Leprechaun Slot Canyon

-One of the best things about the Leprechaun Canyon slot is that there are many different ways that you can explore the slot canyon, depending on your skill and comfort level.
-If you don’t have any climbing experience or don’t have the proper gear with you to rock climb safely, you can still explore this beautiful slot canyon without having to climb.
 The distance from the trailhead to the slot is really short, so you don’t even have to hike a long way to enjoy it.
 In fact, I have seen many families with small children exploring this slot canyon, so it really is a slot canyon that the whole family can enjoy.
-It is also a very deep canyon with a lot of challenging up and down climbs further into the canyon, so it is also a canyon that more experienced hikers and climbers will really enjoy as well.
+It is also a very deep canyon with a lot of challenging up-and-down climbs further into the canyon, so it is also a canyon that more experienced hikers and climbers will really enjoy as well.

 Hiking at Leprechaun Canyon

 If you don’t have a lot of rock-climbing experience or don’t have the proper climbing equipment with you to climb safely, that doesn’t mean you can’t enjoy the Leprechaun Canyon slot.
-In my Leprechaun Canyon trail guide below, I lay out all of the information that you will need to know to explore Leprechaun Canyon slot without having to rock climb at all.
+In my Leprechaun Canyon trail guide below, I lay out all of the information that you will need to know to explore the Leprechaun Canyon slot without having to rock climb at all.

-The trail to access the Leprechaun Canyon slot is an easy 2-mile out-and-back that only has a minimal 141-feet of elevation change.
+The trail to access the Leprechaun Canyon slot is an easy 2-mile out-and-back that only has a minimal 141-foot elevation change.
 Believe me, the pictures that you can take in this beautiful, tight slot canyon are worth the 1-mile hike there and back that you will have to do to get there.
 The only somewhat challenging obstacle that you will face on the trail is a very moderate up-step that you will need to pull yourself up onto.
-I have seen small kids do this, so most people will be able to navigate this challenge with little issues.
+I have seen small kids do this, so most people will be able to navigate this challenge with few issues.

-Climbing at Leprechaun Canyon
+Canyoneering at Leprechaun Canyon

 Hiking in the Leprechaun Canyon slot is a lot of fun, but you can only hike so far back before it becomes necessary to climb to explore further.
-If you don’t have the proper climbing gear or don’t have experience rock climbing or canyoneering, then I would strongly recommend not climbing in Leprechaun Canyon on your own.
+If you don’t have the proper climbing gear or don’t have experience in rock climbing or canyoneering, then I would strongly recommend not climbing in Leprechaun Canyon on your own.
 If you would like to climb further back in the canyon, but don’t have the tools or experience, you can book a climbing tour of Leprechaun Canyon with North Wash Outfitters and do it safely with a guide.

-For those that do have the necessary experience of rock climbing or canyoneering, then I would definitely recommend exploring further into the canyon on your own.
+For those who do have the necessary experience of rock climbing or canyoneering, I would definitely recommend exploring further into the canyon on your own.
 However, you will want to make sure you are prepared.
 In addition to your standard hiking gear, you will want to have the following technical climbing gear that I outline in my Leprechaun Canyon trail guide below.
 For gear recommendations, please check out my Amazon Storefront for my preferred gear list.

 - Climbing Helmet – Make sure it fits properly.
 This will protect you from rock falls.